Arlo and Janis by Jimmy Johnson for August 09, 2016

 4. Missing large

-John M almost 8 years ago
+John M about 8 years ago

 curiosity may have killed the cat, but I suspect it made the species more likely to survive